 EVERYTHING YOU NEED TO KNOW ABOUT THIS YEAR’S VIRTUAL FUN FAIR & CAMP EXPO

-This year’s CharlottesvilleFamily Fun Fair & Camp Expo may look a little different, but our goal of helping your family find the perfect summer camp is still the same.
-This year perhaps more than ever, finding a safe and fun place for your kid(s) to spend their time this summer is a major decision.
+This year’s CharlottesvilleFamily Fun Fair & Camp Expo may look a little different, but our goal of helping your family find the perfect Charlottesville area summer camp is still the same.
+Whether is day camps or residential camps you are interested in, finding a safe and fun place for your kid(s) to spend their time this summer is a major decision.
 To help you, we’ve created fun, interactive ways to bring our one-of-a-kind annual experience right into your home!
 You’ll have the opportunity to get to know each camp, and along the way you’ll find helpful tips, be able to enter for weekly giveaways, partake in online activities and more.
-We hope you will join us for our 2021 Virtual Fun Fair & Camp Expo running March 20–May 20!
+We hope you will join us for our 2022 Virtual Fun Fair & Camp Expo running February 15–May 15!

 What To Expect From the Fun Fair & Camp Expo

-Starting March 20, you will be able to visit a special section of our website to explore various camps via extensive descriptions, images, videos and more.
+Starting February 15, you will be able to visit a special section of our website to explore various Virginia summer camps via extensive descriptions, images, videos and more.
 There will also be:

 - Key speakers highlighted from different camps,